The Development of Autonomous Generative AI Agents

 • So, data governance and cyber security become really important.
 Companies need to put strong measures in place to protect that data and prevent unauthorized access.

 It's a tricky balancing act, though.
 You need to give the agent enough autonomy to do its job, but you also need to make sure it doesn't have too much access to sensitive data, or you risk the whole thing.
+Potential strategies for achieving this balance include implementing role-based access controls, anonymizing or pseudonymizing sensitive data before it's accessed by the agent, and employing tiered permission systems that grant agents access only to the data absolutely necessary for their current task.

 And speaking of risks: what about bias? ai models are trained on data, and if that data is biased, well, the ai agent is gonna be biased too.
+Beyond data security, the very data used to train these agents can introduce another significant challenge: bias.

 • That means implementing policies and controls to detect and mitigate biased outputs becomes essential.